patogallardo/iskay/README.md

 This piece of software is designed to be deployed on a cluster.
 Fast implementation was achieved in Python using a just in time compiler (numba), which enables the use of multiple cores per machine.
 Massive deployments are supported by the use of Dask and this is done to run all the jackknife replicants in different nodes in a supercomputer.

+Written by P. Gallardo based on code named "pairwiser" by F. de Bernardis.

+## References:
 [1] Gallardo 2019: Optimizing future CMB observatories and measuring galaxy cluster motions with the Atacama Cosmology Telescope

 [2] deBernardis 2016: Detection of the pairwise kinematic Sunyaev-Zel'dovich effect with BOSS DR11 and the Atacama Cosmology Telescope